oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 The DB Connection String is oracle-db.default.svc.cluster.local:1521/devpdb.k8s which can be used as  rcuDatabaseURL parameter to domain.input.yaml file while creating a Fusion Middleware domain in Operator Environment

-The Database can be accessed thru external NodePort outside of Kubernates cluster using the URL String <hostmachine>:30011/devpdb.k8s
+The Database can be accessed through NodePort outside of Kubernates cluster using the URL String <hostmachine>:30011/devpdb.k8s

-Note: Domain-in-Image model need public DB url as rcuDatabaseURL parameter to configure Fusion Middleware domain
+Note: Domain-in-Image model need public DB url as rcuDatabaseURL parameter to configure a Fusion Middleware domain.

 ```